background

 When interpreting the KPIs above, the following rules are generally true:

-In order to project a company’s inventories, most financial models grow it in line with COGS, especially since DIO tends to decline over time as most companies become more efficient as they mature.
+In order to project a company’s inventory balance, most financial models grow it in line with COGS, especially since DIO tends to decline over time as most companies become more efficient as they mature.

 Inventory Calculator — Excel Template